AikoMidori/steam-library/README.md

 ### Requirements
     https://github.com/PhantomGamers/SteamFriendsPatcher/releases/latest
-Thank you [PhantomGamers](https://github.com/PhantomGamers) for making this possible
+Thank you [PhantomGamers](https://github.com/PhantomGamers) for making the pathcher.

 ### Manual Installation
 # Windows
     Head over to:
     "C:/Program files (86)/Steam/steamui/"
-    Copy or drag libraryroot.custom.css in, click replace, restart steam and all done!
+    Copy or drag libraryroot.custom.css in, click replace.
+    When everything is in place, run Phantom's patcher and you're all set!
+    ( If it the patcher didn't work, please ( Force Check ).

-# macOS
+# macOS ( Coming Soon )
     Right click on Finder, select "Go to Folder..." and put this in the search path:
-    ~/Library/Application Support/Steam/Steam.AppBundle/Steam/Contents/MacOS/steamui
+    ~/Library/Application Support/Steam/Steam.AppBundle/Steam/Contents/MacOS/skins/YourSkinName/resource
-    Copy or drag libraryroot.custom.css in, click replace, restart steam and all done!
+    Copy or drag drag webkit.css in, click replace, restart steam and all done!

-# Linux
+# Linux ( Coming Soon )
     Open Terminal, copy and paste the following line:
-    ~/.local/share/Steam/steamui
+    ~/.local/share/Steam/skins/YourSkinName/resource
-    Copy or drag libraryroot.custom.css in, click replace, restart steam and all done!
+    Copy or drag webkit.css in, click replace, restart steam and all done!

 ------------------------------------------------------------------------------------------------------------------